YunoHost-Apps/flohmarkt_ynh/doc/PRE_UPGRADE.md

 If you do not like the default you can change it on the new config panel you can find in your yunohost admin webgui on the page of the flohmarkt app.

+## new in flohmarkt 0.10.0

+* currencies can now be optionally limited by the admin. if a comma-separated set of currencies is chosen, the currency field of the new-item or edit-item dialogs will show up as a drop-down instead of a free-text field
+* reworked item page
+* item page now features other items of the same user
+* improved input form validation in many contexts
+* move tagline into navigation bar in order to make better use of screen space
+* use a new version of tobii, the image viewer we use for showing item pictures, thus enhancing tobii's accessibility features
+* work on han chinese by @poesty